joshimmel/academic-kickstart/content/gallery/azores/index.md

 ---
 title: Lagoa du Fogo
-summary: A lake in a caldera (volcanically formed crater) in Azores and other photos.
+summary: Caldera Lake in the Azores and other photos.
 tags:
 date: "2019-08-04T00:00:00Z"